anarinsk/bottomeconomist/about.md

 permalink: /about/
 ---

-A B-rated economist working at NCSOFT Korea.
+A B-rated economist working at NCSOFT Korea

-### More Information
+### Interests

 * Game theory
 * Microeconomics